FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Experiments

 \subsubsection{Ablation on Gated Modulation.}

 This part isolates the role of gated modulation in the coarse stage, where conditional residual injections are spatially modulated before entering the diffusion denoiser.
 All variants share the same training methods, and the only change lies in how the gate is formed from the guidance signals.
-Specifically, we compare: (i) \emph{w/o gate}, where the injection tensors are passed without modulation ($g\equiv 1$); (ii) \emph{intensity only}, where the gate is driven solely by the intensity prior ($g=1+\beta P_{\mathrm{int}}$); (iii) \emph{high-frequency only}, where the gate is driven solely by the high-frequency prior ($g=1+\beta P_{\mathrm{hf}}$); and (iv) \emph{full}, where the gate combines both signals as in ~\cref{eq:gate}. \cref{tab:ablation_quant} reports quantitative results on the same benchmarks and metrics as in~\cref{sec:compare}, and \cref{fig:ablation_gating} provides representative visual comparisons.
+Specifically, we compare: (i) \emph{w/o gate}, where the injection tensors are passed without modulation ($g\equiv 1$); (ii) \emph{intensity only}, where the gate is driven solely by the intensity prior ($g=1+\beta P_{\mathrm{int}}$); (iii) \emph{high-frequency only}, where the gate is driven solely by the high-frequency prior ($g=1+\beta P_{\mathrm{hf}}$); and (iv) \emph{full}, where the gate combines both signals as in~\cref{eq:gate}.
+We additionally evaluate a \emph{concat} variant that directly concatenates $\mathbf{P}_{\mathrm{int}}$ and $\mathbf{P}_{\mathrm{hf}}$ with the ControlNet condition instead of modulating residual injections. \cref{tab:ablation_quant} reports quantitative results on the same benchmarks and metrics as in~\cref{sec:compare}, and \cref{fig:ablation_gating} provides representative visual comparisons.

 Across datasets, removing gated modulation degrades perceptual quality most noticeably and the outputs exhibit more residual reflection artifacts and more obvious restoration traces in \cref{fig:ablation_gating}.
 Using a single guidance signal partially alleviates these artifacts, but the two priors emphasize different failure modes.
-The intensity driven gate primarily improves suppression in high severity regions, whereas the high-frequency driven gate better preserves fine structures and edge sharpness.
+The intensity driven gate primarily improves suppression in high severity regions, whereas the high-frequency driven gate improves responses around edges and textured regions.
+Direct concatenation improves over the no-gate baseline, but remains weaker than gated modulation, indicating that the priors are more effective when used to modulate residual injections.
 Combining $P_{\mathrm{int}}$ and $P_{\mathrm{hf}}$ in the gate consistently gives the most favorable perceptual scores among the variants and produces cleaner reflection removal with more faithful transmission structures, supporting the design choice of modulating coarse stage injections with a severity aware and detail sensitive signal.

-\subsubsection{Ablation on Refinement module.}
+\subsubsection{Ablation on Refinement Module.}